syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

          else if (fallbackFont.ScriptType == ScriptType.Thai)
             fallbackFont.FontNames = "Microsoft Sans Serif";
       }
-      //Instantiation of DocIORenderer for Word to PDF conversion. using (DocIORenderer render = new DocIORenderer())
+      //Instantiation of DocIORenderer for Word to Image conversion. using (DocIORenderer render = new DocIORenderer())
       {
          //Convert the entire Word document to images.